itswadesh/anne-docs/admin-user-manual.md

 Popular Searches used for better navigation in product for customer.

-- In sidebar, Go to Products → Popular Searches.
+- In sidebar, go to Products → Popular Searches.

 **Create new Popular Searches**